 11. The group engagement partner is responsible for the direction, supervision and performance of the group audit engagement in compliance with professional standards and applicable legal and regulatory requirements, and whether the auditor's report that is issued is appropriate in the circumstances.
 As a result, the auditor's report on the group financial statements shall not refer to a component auditor, unless required by law or regulation to include such reference.
-If such reference is required by law or regulation, the auditor's report shall indicate that the reference does not diminish the group engagement partner's firm's responsibility for the group audit opinion.
+If such reference is required by law or regulation, the auditor's report shall indicate that the reference does not diminish the group engagement partner's or the group engagement partner's firm's responsibility for the group audit opinion.
 (Ref: Para.
 A8-A9)